Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: A power-less rotational inertia term in the continuum mechanics of polar materials with classical kinetic energy density

 \subsection{Example 1: Allowance for the Einstein-de Haas and Barnett effects within continuum mechanics}

 \cite{einstein1915experimental} (preceded by \cite{richardson}) showed that a change in magnetization of a cylinder, oriented along a magnetic field-producing solenoid's axis, generates a rigid rotation of the body. \cite{barnett1915magnetization} showed the development of magnetization in a body due to applied rotation.

-We would like to obtain these effects within our theory without affecting the definition of the standard kinetic energy density of the body.
+Below we provide preliminary arguments for the possibility of obtaining such effects within the model proposed in this work, one which does not affect the definition of the standard kinetic energy density of the body.

 Allowing for the additional rotational inertia term $\dot{\mathbf a}$ introduced in Sec.~\ref{sec:add_rot_inertia}, the rate of change of angular momentum density in the absence of the first two terms in $\boldsymbol{H}_{eff}$ \eqref{eq:_Heff} is given by (cf.~\eqref{eq:llg_simplest})